21 Easy Finger Painting Ideas For Babies & Toddlers 1-2 Years Old

 Are you ready to start finger painting with your 1 or 2 year old?

-Finger painting provides so many enriching opportunities and experiences for babies and young toddlers.
-Your key role in these activities and finger painting art projects is being the facilitator.
-Simply provide them the tools, resources, and space to create, and let your little artist run with it!
+Your key role in finger painting activities and art projects is simply as the facilitator.
+Provide them the tools, resources, and space to create, and let your little artist run with it!

 finger painting ideas feature image